sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 The `[scala]` section is used to configure the version of Scala.
 It has one property:

--   `version` - The version of scala an application uses, or `auto` if the application is not cross-versioned.
+-   `version` - The version of Scala an application uses, or `auto` if the application is not cross-versioned.
--   `classifiers` - The (optional) list of additional scala artifacts to resolve, e.g. sources.
+-   `classifiers` - The (optional) list of additional Scala artifacts to resolve, e.g. sources.

 #### 2. Application Identification